-You may complete an online application by creating an account in Certemy.
+You may complete an online electronic application by creating an account in Certemy.

-1. To create an account, follow the "Apply for an ABTC Certification Exam" link on the ABTC website.
+1. To create an account, follow the Apply for an ABTC Certification exam link on the ABTC website.

-- 2. Click on the steps to the right to complete: Personal Information, Examination Applied For, Demographics (applicant will upload the Employer Attestation Form in this section), and Applicant Signature.
-Once you have entered all the information required it will change from "Incomplete" to "Pending Verification".
+- You will click on the steps to the right to complete; Personal Information, Examination Applied For, Demographics (applicant will upload the Employer Attestation Form in this section), and Applicant Signature.
+Once you have entered all of the information required it will change from "Incomplete" to "Pending Verification".
 The Eligibility to Test step is completed by ABTC Staff. - 3.
 A "Credential step was verified" email from Certemy will be sent once each step is approved.
 If one of the steps is rejected, you will receive an "Attention Required:" email indicating what action(s) need to be taken.
-Log back into your Certemy account to correct the rejected steps. - 4.
-After you have completed all the steps, please allow approximately one week for your application to be reviewed. - 5.
-Once your application is approved, a final email from Certemy will be sent titled "Credential of completion is available".
-Please check your spam or junk mail if you have not received this email. - 6.
-You will be directed to log back into Certemy to go to your Digital Wallet. - 7.
-In your Digital Wallet is where you will find the nine-digit number you will need to schedule your exam with PSI. - 8.
-In approximately 1 to 2 weeks, PSI will send you an email with instructions to schedule your ABTC exam.
-If you do not receive an email within that time, please reach out to ABTC at info@abtc.net.
+Log back into your Certemy account to rectify and rejected steps.

+After you have completed all of the steps, please allow approximately one week for your application to be approved.

+- 4. A final email from Certemy will be sent titled "Credential of completion is available".
+Please check your spam or junk mail if you have not received this email. - 5.
+You will be directed to log back into Certemy to go to your Digital Wallet.

+6. In your Digital Wallet is where you will find the nine-digit number you will need to schedule your exam with PSI.

-9. Acceptance is valid for 90 days from the date the candidate is confirmed exam-eligible (as specified in the confirmation notice).
-A candidate who fails to schedule an appointment for an examination within the 90-day period forfeits the application and all fees paid to take the examination.
+- 7. In approximately 1 to 2 weeks, PSI will send you an email with instructions to schedule your ABTC exam.
+If you do not receive an email within that time, please reach out to ABTC at info@abtc.net. - 8.
+Acceptance is valid for 90 days from the date the candidate is confirmed exam eligible (as specified in the confirmation notice).
+A candidate who fails to schedule an appointment for examination within the 90-day period forfeits the application and all fees paid to take the examination.
 The candidate will be required to reapply for a future examination.